remance/Masendor/Readme.md

 Ver 2.0: Multiplayer battle

-Ver 2.1: Begin working on another ruleset setting and arcade mode
+Ver 2.1: Begin working on another ruleset setting

 Unforeseeable future: forced march (Moved here from 0.2.7 as this feature won't have much used until the game map become much larger than just a single battlefield), Queue command